heroku/log-shuttle/readme.md

 1. Logplex max line length is 10k, Kinesis max record size is 50k of base64 encoded data.
 A `-max-line-length` of somewhere less than 37500 should work for Kinesis w/o causing errors.
+1. Kinesis does not support the -gzip option as that option compresses the body of the request.

 ## Hacking on log-shuttle